ROF Thorp Arch: Post-war

 ROF Thorp Arch closed down twice: firstly, after the end of the Second World War; and then finally, in April 1958 four years after the end of the Korean War, as a result of planned cuts in the British Army published in the 1957 Defence White Paper.

 Current use

 Part of the site is now in use as the Thorp Arch Trading Estate.

-Other parts are used to house the Northern Reading Room, Northern Listening Service and Document Supply Centre of the British Library.
+The British Library operates its Northern Reading Room, Northern Listening Service, and Document Supply Centre on the site.

 Another part is a prison, originally HMP Thorp Arch, now HMP Wealstun.